dbragdon1/s3head/README.md

 # Similar Projects

 The following projects seem to attempt to solve a similar problem as `s3head`.
 Why use `s3head` over these other solutions?
-Perhaps you like the api better, or perhaps it **feels** faster because it's written in golang and feels more modern.
+Perhaps you like the api better, or perhaps it **feels** faster because it's written in golang and feels more "modern".

 [s3streamcat](https://github.com/samarthg/s3streamcat)